matrix-org/matrix-js-sdk/CONTRIBUTING.md

 We rely on information in pull request to populate the information that goes into the changelogs our users see, both for the js-sdk itself and also for some projects based on it.
-This is picked up from both tags on the pull request and the `Notes: ` annotation in the description.
+This is picked up from both labels on the pull request and the `Notes: ` annotation in the description.
 By default, the PR title will be used for the changelog entry, but you can specify more options, as follows.